-It usually takes eight to ten weeks after your department makes you an offer to find out which college will offer you a place, although it can sometimes take longer.
+After submitting your application, it usually takes 8 to 10 weeks after your department makes you an offer to find out which college will offer you a place, although it can sometimes take longer.
 If Catz is able to offer you a place, we will contact you via email.
 Our offer letter will explain what you need to do in order to confirm your place.

-78 single rooms with en-suite facilities are located on the main College site.
+- We have 78 single rooms with en-suite facilities located on the main College site.
 These rooms are grouped on staircases in the traditional Oxford manner, each floor having its own mini-kitchen.

 Unfortunately, we do not currently offer accommodation for couples or families.
 If you require such accommodation, we suggest you contact the University’s Graduate Accommodation Office, which lets rooms, flats and houses in and around Oxford City Centre.